Topic: Ferries

 Written on October 8, 2021 at 5:36 am, by

 This just in from Washington State Ferries… Washington State Ferries will reduce the total number of reservations available during the two-week and two-day releases for the rest of the current season beginning Friday, Oct.
 8. Starting Friday, only 20% of a sailing’s total capacity will open for each release rather than the usual 30%.
-The adjustment Continue Reading
+The Continue Reading

 EDC invites input from businesses, residents, on WSF service disruptions